Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 I am not sure what the purpose of these stamps (or similar ones) on some Latvian cards is, but it has definitely to do with the Red Cross organisation.
 The text suggests that a tax was raised for charitable purposes.

-The text is 'SPELU KARTIS' (playing-cards), and the abbreviation 'LP SR S K', which stands for 'Latvijas PSR Sarkanais Krusts', which should mean something like 'Latvian Red Cross'.
+The text is 'SPELU KARTIS' (playing-cards), and the abbreviation 'L S K', for 'Latvijas Sarkanais Krusts', which again is 'Latvian Red Cross'.

 (scanned by Sasha Sukhorukov)